pmellati/faba-colors/README.md

 Faba Colors Icon Theme
 ======================

-These are supplementary theme for the Faba icon set.
+Faba Colors is a supplementary theme for the Faba icon set.
 It contains colourified versions of the Faba icons.

 Faba Colors is distributed under the terms of the GNU GPL v.3